Available 24X7 Call For Free Consultation (281) 587-1111

 Texas Survival Actions Summary

 The Texas survival statute is an essential legal provision that allows specific causes of action to survive the death of a plaintiff or defendant.
-If you are wondering about filing a wrongful death case in Texas, it is vital to understand how the survival statute applies to your case and to hire an experienced attorney to guide you through the process.
+If you are wondering about filing a wrongful death case in Texas, it is vital to understand how the survival statute applies to your case.
+Therefore, hire an experienced attorney to guide you through the process.

 We hope this guide has been informative and helpful in your search for information about the Texas survival statute and wrongful death claims in Texas.